Geminawii/To-Do-Nextjs/README.md

 - **DnD Kit** – Drag-and-drop to delete tasks
 - **DummyJSON API** – Simulated todo API for read/write operations
 - **Fuse JS** - To support the chatbot
+- **React Framer Motion** - For smoother animations when navigating between pages
+- **React Markdown** - For italics and bold texts used by justaskeet! chatbot

 ---